 For example, you might direct your marketing efforts towards more profitable audience segments.

-There are a number of reasons to conduct a portfolio analysis.
+There are several reasons to conduct a portfolio analysis.
 Key benefits include:

 • Prioritising different business verticals.